MojosBeans100/un-petit-jeu-francais/README.md

 The website has the following features:

 ## Nav Menu
-The nav menu is incorporated into the website logo, and sits top left of each page.
-Hovering over the logo presents three drop down options, one for each page.
-There are hovering effects for these too.
+The nav menu is set as a bar at the top of each page for intuitive navigation.
+The main website logo sits furthest to the left, and can be used to return to the main screen, along with the Play Game nav option.

 The logo carries the same styling as the title on this page, and has a fun beret icon.